animafps/blog/src/posts/why-higher-cpi-is-better.md

 Now you're asking if higher CPI is so good should I just set my mouse’s CPI to the maximum?
-No of course not while it has all of the benefits that still get better the higher the CPI you run into the issue
+No, of course not while it has all of the benefits that still get better the higher the CPI you run into the issue
 I talked about with sensor interference/noise which gets exponentially worse with the increase of the set CPI.